knollr/randomization_platedesign/README.md

 *randomize_numeric*: numeric metadata to randomize, must be a column in input.<br/>
 *randomize_categorical*: categorical metadata to randomize, must be a column in input.<br/>

 The randomization will stop automatically after a certain time.
-If you want to choose a specific amount of perumations, you can use the *n_perm* parameter.
+If you want to choose a specific amount of permutations, you can use the *n_perm* parameter.

 ## plate desing (optional)